1-877-929-7245

 DAY5The stories of William Shakespeare in Stratford-upon-Avon

-We make our way back to our hotel with the remainder of the day to continue exploring this charming locale at your own pace.
-You might like to return to the stops from our tour to uncover their historic interiors, including the original Hathaway bed at the Hathaway Cottage.
-Elsewhere, Shakespearean touches can be found throughout the town, from his schoolroom to the striking Holy Trinity Church, where he is buried.
-There are plenty of quirky 16th-century pubs and modern British restaurants in which to find dinner this evening.
+The rest of the day is at leisure, and more Shakespearean touches can be found throughout the town, from his schoolroom to the striking Holy Trinity Church, where he is buried.
+There are plenty of quirky 16th-century pubs and modern British restaurants for dinner this evening.
 Overnight Stratford-upon-Avon.

 Includes